YousefSalahKassem/Social-Club/README.md

 # Social-Club
-Its Social Media Application with beautiful UI and  created using Flutter
+Its Social Media Application with beautiful UI and  created using Flutter.

 # Features
 Sign-In, Sign-Up and LogOut using Email & Password .

 Google Account.

-Facebook Account.

 Upload posts and check for likes, comments and awards.